sparkle-project/sparkle-project.github.io/documentation/sandboxing/index.md

 ### Removing XPC Services

-If you do not sandbox your application, we do not recommend using Sparkle's XPC Services.
-You may choose to remove Sparkle's XPC Services in a post install script when copying the framework to your application.
+You should not use Sparkle's XPC Services for applications that are not sandboxed.
+In this case, you may choose to remove Sparkle's XPC Services in a post install script when copying the framework to your application.
 Alternatively you can alter Sparkle's `ConfigCommon.xcconfig` to not embed the XPC Services.
 This is optional and up to you.
 The same applies if you do sandbox your application but do not need to use or embed the Downloader XPC Service in particular.